 Connections is a place to share your day-to-day experiences, such as your favorite joke, your amazing accomplishments, recent events (happy or sad), or just your current philosophy of life.
 Like any social media site, you will find people you agree with and people you disagree with.
 You can choose to friend or unfriend people, or even block people.
 The administrators have set up basic rules of courtesy, and there is a strict age requirement (must be 18 or older).
 This is a site for sharing and socializing.

 Lives on the Registry is a NARSOL project with one mission: to tell the stories of the one million-plus people listed on sexual offense registries across the US.
-We focus on their stories, their families, and their struggles to reintegrate back into a society that is often indifferent or hostile.
-We shed light on the oppressive laws that put people on this unconstitutional blacklist and keep many of them there for the rest of their lives without any hope of being removed, no matter how much they’ve changed or improved their own lives and the well-being of the community.
+We focus on their stories, their families, and their struggles to reintegrate back into a society that is often indifferent or hostile, no matter how much they’ve changed or improved their own lives and the well-being of the community.